TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 Open your terminal in the folder where `hello.py` is saved.

-Command:
+Run it:

 ```bash
 python hello.py
 ```

-If your computer uses a different Python command, use the one that worked in Step 1.
+If your computer uses a different Python command, use the one that worked in Step 1:

-Command:

 ```bash
 py hello.py
 ```

-Command:

 ```bash
 python3 hello.py
 ```

-Expected output:
+You should see:

 ```text
 Hello, Python!